sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

-The web app needs to understand how the connected transaction process works and, therefore, the process graph is actually duplicated in the current versions of FTW templates.
+The web app needs to understand how the connected transaction process works and, therefore, the process graph is actually duplicated in the current version of the template.

 ```shell
 └── src